Graduate Student Handbook

 - Weather systems, including synoptic-dynamic meteorology

 Since 1948 we have grown into one of the best-known departments in our field of Atmospheric and Oceanic Sciences.
-As of 2014, we were ranked 3 out of 52 atmospheric and oceanic science programs nationally for research funding per faculty member.
 We aim to sustain strong, nationally recognized graduate and undergraduate programs.
 At any one time, we typically have 60 graduate students in the program, and we graduate about 15 Ph.D. and M.S. students each year.
 Our graduates obtain employment in academia, in research labs, and in the commercial sector.
 M.S. students normally finish within 2-2.5 years.
 The Ph.D. typically requires 4 additional years, though it is possible to complete the degree more quickly in some cases.

-- Ackerman, Steve (Professor; also Associate Vice Chancellor for Research and Director of Cooperative Institute for Meteorolgoical Satellite Studies CIMSS)
+- Ackerman, Steve (Professor, Vice Chancellor for Research and Graduate Education)

 - Hitchman, Matt (Professor)